 - When ready to cook, preheat the grill or build a charcoal fire.

 - Remove chicken from the marinade.
-Grill the chicken, turning once, until browned and just cooked through, about 4 minutes per side.
+Grill the chicken, turning once, until browned and just cooked through, about 4 minutes per side (an instant-read thermometer should read 165 F).
 Transfer the chicken to a cutting board and slice.